Kaine – A Crisis of Faith

 While I tend to stay away from track by track reviews A Crisis of Faith is one of the few albums I’ve heard in the last few years that would warrant such attention.
 We, however, will take the shorter route and give my highlights of the album which isn’t to say that yours will be the same.
 With a release of this quality the whole album is a highlight so we’re bound to differ.
 Aside from the excellent opening track and acknowledging the foregoing there are some additional highlights for this gem including “A Night Meets Death” which begins with a smooth-jazz styled interplay between bass and guitar before delivering the riffage, “Crisis of Faith” the title track, “Behind the Preacher’s Eyes” (I dig songs about preachers ok?) and perhaps my favourite track “The Mind is Willing” which continues the old school feel within a more modern vibe making for an interesting contrast.

 At this point we might be reminded that we asked a question in the opening paragraph.
 Does Kaine deliver the goods?
 Hell, they not only deliver them but wait for the package thief to show up at your door, kick the shit out of him and wait for you to arrive to ensure all is well.
-In other words Kaine’s A Crises in Faith goes above and beyond to deliver the rare album that is all killer no filler.
+In other words Kaine’s A Crisis of Faith goes above and beyond to deliver the rare album that is all killer no filler.
 If you dig traditional metal with great melody, engaging riffs and terrific songwriting look no further.
 It’s only February and I may have found my album of the year already!

 Get your copy of A Crisis of Faith here: BANDCAMP